 Gavin Scaife, technical claims team member at Aviva explains:

 “We recognised that our customers needed emotional support and or employees needed support to help when speaking to people in a crisis.
 Working with experts in the Red Cross, we’ve developed a training programme for our field claims employees.
 This is a first in the industry and it’s already making a significant, positive difference to our customers and our people.”

 Since 2016, over 95% of Aviva customer facing staff have now completed mental wellbeing training with the Red Cross.

-Find out more about our mental wellbeing and resilience courses or call 0845 287 6144.
+Find out more about our mental wellbeing and resilience courses, download our new course brochure or call 0845 287 6144.

 *Health and safety at work statistics for Great Britain 2018